-I am firmly against expanding the Town Center to 4,000 units.
+I am firmly against the expansion of the Town Center to 4,000 units.
 The Comprehensive Plan approved in January 2025 already accounts for the affordable housing Sammamish is required to build, based on the original plan of 2,000 units.
-Doubling the size is not about meeting housing needs, it’s about increasing the developer’s profits, and that profit comes at the direct expense of our quality of life.
-Expanding to 4,000 units would mean:
+Doubling the size is not about meeting affordable housing needs, it’s about increasing the developer’s profits, and that profit comes at the direct expense of our quality of life.

 More traffic on already congested roads.